wzqcongcong/macSubstrate/README.md

 ### Security

 1. SIP is a new security policy on macOS, which will help to keep you away from potential security risk.
 Disable it means you will lose the protection from SIP.
 2. If you install a plugin from a developer, you should be responsible for the security of the plugin.
-If you do not trust it, please do not install it. macSubstrate will help to verify the codesign of a plugin, and help to scan it using [VirusTotal](https://www.virustotal.com).
-But anyway, macSubstrate is just a tool, and it is your choice to decide what plugin to install.
+If you do not trust it, please do not install it. macSubstrate will help to verify the code signature of a plugin, and I suggest you to scan it using [VirusTotal](https://www.virustotal.com).
+Anyway, macSubstrate is just a tool, and it is your choice to decide what plugin to install.

 ### Thanks